Large-time behavior of the 2D thermally non-diffusive Boussinesq equations with Navier-slip boundary conditions: Abstract

 \section{Abstract}

-The goal of this paper is to study the large-time bahaviour of a buoyancy driven fluid without thermal diffusion and Navier-slip boundary conditions in a bounded domain with Lipschitz-continuous second derivatives.
-After showing global well-posedness and regularity of classical solutions, we study their large-time asymptotics.
-Specifically we prove that, in suitable norms, the solutions converge to the hydrostatic equilibrium.
-Moreover, we prove linear stability for the hydrostatic equilibrium when the temperature is an increasing affine function of the height, i.e. the temperature is vertically stably stratified.
-This work is inspired by results in \cite{doeringWuZhaoZhen2018} for free-slip boundary conditions.
+This paper investigates the large-time behavior of a buoyancy-driven fluid without thermal diffusion under Navier-slip boundary conditions in a bounded domain with Lipschitz-continuous second derivatives.
+After establishing improved regularity for classical solutions, we analyze their large-time asymptotics.
+Specifically, we show that the solutions converge to a state where, as $t \rightarrow \infty$, $\|u\|_{W^{1,p}} \rightarrow 0$, and hydrostatic balance is achieved in the weak topology of $L^2$.
+Furthermore, we identify the necessary conditions under which stable stratification and hydrostatic balance can be achieved in the strong topology as time approaches infinity.
+We then analyze a particular steady state, the hydrostatic equilibrium, characterized by $ u = 0 $, $ \theta = \beta x_2 + \gamma $, and $ p = \frac{\beta}{2}x_2^2 + \gamma x_2 + \delta $.
+In a periodic strip, we establish the linear stability of this state for $\beta > 0$, indicating that the temperature is vertically stably stratified.
+This work builds upon the results in \cite{doeringWuZhaoZhen2018}, which focus on free-slip boundary conditions, as well as recent studies \cite{Aydin_Kukavica_Ziane_2023, aydin2024fractional} that address no-slip boundary conditions.
+Notably, the novelty of this study lies in the ability to directly bound the pressure term, made possible by the Navier-slip boundary conditions.